Jitter Fields: College career

 Fields played college football for Texas where he lettered for four years despite being a walk-on.
 In 1982, he led the team in pass breakups and in 1983 he stood out as a punt returner.
 In 1982 he obtained national notoriety when, in a game against SMU, a badly thrown pass for Bobby Leach bounced off Fields' shoulder pads and into Leach's hands for a touchdown to take the lead on a 4th quarter play where Fields was filling in for an injured Fred Acorn.

 In his senior year, he helped the Longhorns win the Southwest Conference Championship and go undefeated through the regular season with a #2 ranking.
 They went into the Cotton Bowl needing a win over Georgia and a loss by Nebraska in the Orange Bowl to win the National Championship.
 They got the loss by Nebraska, but came up short against Georgia, losing 10–9.
 The game turned with 5 minutes left on a muffed punt by Fields' team mate Craig Curry which Fields had a chance to recover, but it slipped through his hands setting up the game winning touchdown for Georgia.
+He finished the game with the record for most punt returns (5) in a Cotton Bowl.

 Professional career

+New Orleans

 He was selected by the New Orleans Saints in the fifth round of the 1984 NFL draft.
 He played for them in 1984, appearing in 13 games and returning 27 punts and 13 kick offs.
 He had a punt return for 61 yards, which was the 6th longest one that season and the Saints team record at the time.
-He was cut by the Saints at the end of the 1985 training camp.
+He was cut by the Saints on August 20th at the end of the 1985 training camp.

-After being cut by the Saints, he finished the season in the CFL with the Saskatchewan Roughriders, where he had 423 yards receiving and 104 return yards in 5 games.
+Saskatchewan Roughriders

+After being cut by the Saints, he was signed to a 21-day trial on September 12th, 1985 by the Saskatchewan Roughriders.
+He made his debut on September 28th and on his first kickoff return took the ball 59 yards for the team's 2nd longest kickoff return of the season.
+Over 5 games he played primarily on defense, but also had 15 kickoff returns for 423 yards (including another 59 yarder on 10/20) and 11 punt returns for 104 yards; including a 38 yard punt return that was the Roughriders longest of the season.
+Despite only playing in 5 games over the 16 game season - and having no kickoff returns in his last game, he managed to finish in 7th for Kickoff Return yardage in the CFL that season.

+Ottawa Rough Riders

+He started the 1986 season with Saskatchewan, but in June was traded to Ottawa for future considerations.
+He was signed to Ottawa's practice squad.